valentinitnelav/smartphone-insect-detect/code/README.md

-This contains various scripts and notebooks needed for intermediary processes from data preparation to model evaluation.
+This contains various scripts and notebooks needed for intermediary processes to arrive to model evaluation.

 The code was executed in the following order: